wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorsByStatusCode

-Represents error counts for each status code for each API for all the APIs.
+Represents the error counts grouped by status code for each API.

 <table>
 <thead>